Consumer behaviour is constantly changing and with the number of brands available in our reach, it’s no wonder we are spoilt for choice.

 Brand loyalty helps build a loyal customer base.
 Let’s have a look at some of the top brands in the world such as Apple and Nike.
 Their loyal customers will not shop with competitors and will still purchase from Apple and Nike regardless of any increase in price. iPhones are a great example of this, they increase in price each year but the sales continue to grow at staggering rates.
 This is thanks to Brand Loyalty which in some cases has been built over 10+ years.

 Loyal customers serve as advocates for your brand.
 They’ll always sing the praises of their favourite brands, to friends and family.
 This is almost free-of-charge marketing, which helps you build brand awareness at the same time.
-This gives you the chance to attract new customers off the back of the strong recommendations from loyal customers.
+This gives you the chance to attract new customers off the back of strong recommendations from loyal customers.

 What is Brand Convenience?

 On the other end of the marketing spectrum, you’ll find brand convenience.
-This is when consumers don’t care about brand loyalty, they’ll choose to purchase brands which are, you guessed it, convenient to them.
+This is when consumers don’t care about brand loyalty, they’ll choose to purchase brands that are, you guessed it, convenient to them.
 This might be the cost of the product, availability, speed, features, and so on.

 Brand convenience is all about accessibility, and how easily a customer can purchase desired items.
 This doesn’t mean you can’t build a loyal customer base by targeting convenience, it’s up to the value and appeal of your product to then do so.
 Consumer behaviour is always changing and what once was considered convenient might no longer be.
 Delivering convenience can now mean personalising the shopping experience for your customers to make it smooth and user-friendly.